 Alongside these common symptoms, the following symptoms occur less frequently: diabetes, itching of the skin, sickness possibly leading to loss of appetite, fatty poo that smells and can be difficult to flush away, fever, indigestion and blood clots in the veins.

 The causes of pancreatic cancer aren’t known but it is believed to be linked to smoking, age, diabetes, obesity and chronic pancreatitis.

 There are rare hereditary conditions that increase the risk of developing pancreatic cancer.

-Treatment options depend on the position of the cancer in the pancreas, how big it is, whether it has spread and your general health.
-Your doctor will discuss with you whether the cancer can be removed.
+Treatment options depend on the position of cancer in the pancreas, how big it is, whether it has spread and your general health.
+Your doctor will discuss with you whether cancer can be removed.
 If it is removable, or borderline removable, you are likely to be offered surgery, possibly followed by chemotherapy.

 If the cancer has spread, unfortunately it usually cannot be treated.
 You will be offered treatment to control the disease, relieve the symptoms and give you a good quality of life for as long as possible.

 The earlier a cancer is picked up, the more effective treatment can be so it is important to see your doctor straight away if you experience any of the symptoms described.